Here’s How To Arrange Calla Lilies in a Tall Cylinder Vase

-If you’re looking for a show-stopping centerpiece idea for a wedding or special event, this short tutorial is one you’ll want to watch.
+Are you looking for a show-stopping centerpiece idea for a wedding or special event?
+Then this short tutorial is one you’ll want to watch.

 In this video, master florist Alexandra Lyons walks you through an easy way to arrange calla lilies in a glass cylinder vase.